balena-io/docs/pages/tools/cli.md

 Use this command to login to your resin.io account.

+This command will prompt you to login using the following login types:

+- Web authorization: open your web browser and prompt you to authorize the CLI from the dashboard.

+- Credentials: using email/password and 2FA.

+- Token: using the authentication token from the preferences page.

 Examples:

 	$ resin login
+	$ resin login --web
+	$ resin login --token "..."
+	$ resin login --credentials
+	$ resin login --credentials --email johndoe@gmail.com --password secret

 ### Options

+#### --token, -t &#60;token&#62;

+auth token

+#### --web, -w

+web-based login

+#### --credentials, -c

+credential-based login

 #### --email, --e,u, --e,u &#60;email&#62;